gpilgrim2670/SwimmeR/README.md

 `Read_Result` has two arguments, `file`, which is the file path to read in, and `node`, required only for HTML files, this is a CSS node where the results reside

-`Swim_Parse` has four arguements. `file` is the output of `Read_Result` and is required.  `avoid` is a list of strings.
+`Swim_Parse` has four arguments. `file` is the output of `Read_Result` and is required.  `avoid` is a list of strings.
 Rows of the read in file containing any of those strings will not be included.  `avoid` is optional.
 Incorrectly specifying it may lead to nonsense rows in the final dataframe, but will not cause an error.  `typo` and `replacement` work together to fix typos, by replacing them with replacements.
 Strings in `typo` will be replaced by strings in `replacement` in element index order - that is the first element of `typo` will be replaced everywhere it appears by the first element of `replacement`.
 Typos can cause lost data and nonsense rows.
 See `?Swim_Parse` or the package vignette for more information.

 ```r
 Swim_Parse(